Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## Depositing

-This is done by calling the `depositToken` function on the smart contract and adding the deposit info to an onchain hash.
+This is done by calling the `deposit` function on the smart contract and adding the deposit info to an onchain hash.
 A fee in ETH is paid for this.
 The fee amount can be freely set by the state owner.
 A fee in ETH seems to make sense because the user needs ETH to interact with the smart contract anyway.

 Note that we can **directly support ETH** for trading, no need to wrap it in WETH when using offchain balances.